Om-Kute/100-days-devops/day39.md

 🍴 What is a Fork?

 A Fork is a GitHub-side copy of another user's repository under your own GitHub account.
+🔀 What is a Pull Request?

+A Pull Request (PR) is a GitHub feature used to propose changes from one branch or fork to another.

+Pull Requests allow teams to:

+Review code
+Discuss changes
+Run automated CI checks
+Request modifications
+Approve changes
+Merge approved code
 Typical use cases:

 Open-source contribution